gmickel/gmickel/README.md

     - Text-to-insight solutions for actionable clinical insights
     - Text-to-SQL for complex healthcare data queries
     - Generative UI for intuitive clinical system interfaces
-  - Member of the internal enabling team, facilitating the migration of our modules to a cutting-edge technology stack.
   - Navigating the regulatory landscape in Switzerland and the EU for AI in healthcare.
 - **Owner of [Mickel Tech](https://mickel.tech)**
 - **Co-founder at [DocIQ](https://twitter.com/dociq_io)**